poanetwork/deployment-terraform/azure/README.md

 ```
 cd playbooks-terraform/azure
 cp group_vars/all.yml.example group_vars/all.yml
-cp host_vars/localhost.yml.example host_vars/localhost.yml
 ```

-Edit the `all.yml` and `localhost.yml` file to set up all the actual parameters. `localhost.yml` contains configuration options for terraform, and `all.yml` is designed to configure network variables.
+Edit `all.yml` file to set up all the actual parameters.

 ### Backends

 This scripts support both local and remote state storage.
-To switch between them change the `backend` variable at `localhost.yml`.
+To switch between them change the `backend` variable at `all.yml`.
 While `backend: false` will keep the state locally, `backend: true` will automatically create a storage account at Azure and safe terraform state to the blob inside it.

 ### Resource groups

 Optionally, you may want to create a resource group yourself, or deploy to an existent group.
-To do this set `prepare_resource_group: false` and `resource_group_name: <your_RG_name>` at `localhost.yml`.
+To do this set `prepare_resource_group: false` and `resource_group_name: <your_RG_name>` at `all.yml`.
 Otherwise set `resource_group_name` only.
 Scripts will automatically create a resource group.

 ## Step 4: Generate SSH keys